A Risk-Adaptive Motion Planning Framework for

 Overview of the robustness test setup

+Fig. 3.
 Robustness evaluation against position deviations, tested at three aggressiveness levels (low, medium, and high). (a-c) Heatmaps show the deviation between the actual and nominal contact force angles, resulting from the applied CoM position deviations. (d) The experimental setup. (e) Corresponding success rates.

 GIF description 1